chm423/LISP_Interpreter/README.md

 - not: test with nil and symbol to verify proper inversion of boolean type

 ### Sprint 4:
-- (submission sprints 1-3, no tests)
+- (submission of sprints 1-3, no tests)

 ### Sprint 5: Eval function
 - set: test setting variables to numbers, strings, lists, and expressions
 - lookup: test retrieving previously set variables and ensure undefined variables return themselves
-- arithmetic with variables: test (add x 3) after setting x to a number
+- arithmetic with variables: test `(add x 3)` after setting x to a number
-- nested expressions: test (add (mul 2 3) (sub 10 4)) for correct evaluation order
+- nested expressions: test `(add (mul 2 3) (sub 10 4))` for correct evaluation order
 - quoting: test setting variable to a quoted function to verify quoted s-expressions are not evaluated
 - cons and list operations: test setting to manually built lists to ensure car/cdr work after assignment
 ### Sprint 6: Short-circuiting and conditionals
-- and, or: test with combinations of t, (), etc to verify evaluation
+- and, or: test with combinations of t, (), and so on to verify evaluation
 - if: test both true and false branches with numbers, strings
 - cond: test multiple clauses, including fallback clause 't, empty clause, and short-circuited clauses
 ### Sprint 7: User defined functions
-- simple single-argument function: define, call with correct type, call with wrong type
+- single-argument function: define, call with correct type, call with wrong type
-- multiple arguments: define two-argument function, call with correct number, too few, and too many
+- multiple arguments: define two-argument function, call with correct number, too few, and too many arguments
-- nested calls: function calling another user-defined function to verify local environment handling
+- nested calls: function calling another user-defined function to verify proper local environment handling
-- recursive functions: define factorial to test correct recursive implementation
+- recursive functions: define factorial function to test correct recursive implementation
 - error handling: call undefined function, call with wrong argument type, call with wrong number of arguments
 ### Sprint 8: Lambda functions
 - lambda calling: verify a simple function returns desired value